bahrus/templ-mount/README.md

     myArticle.addEventListener('template-cloned', e =>{
         const clone = e.detail.clone; // template clone
         const template = e.detail.template // the template tag used to produce the clone
-        //manipulate the clone before it gets inserted into the DOM tree.
+        //manipulate the clone before it gets inserted into the DOM tree, for more cost-effective manipulation.
     });
     myArticle.addEventListener('insertion-complete', e =>{
+        //fired after template has been appended into target.
+        //DOM manipulation will tend to be more costly now.
     })
 </script>
 ```
 <details>

 <summary>Considerations when using streaming [TODO]</summary>

-templates with attribute "stream" will be streamed into the target element the first time it used.
+templates with attribute "stream" will be streamed into the target element the first time that url is used (if when-needed attribute is also present).
 This has a significant impact on template instantiating, in terms of lifecycle events, and other considerations, that developers need to be aware of.

 If streaming is used, the template-cloned event will not be fired the first time content is added to the live DOM tree (i.e. becomes active content).
 Only event stream-complete will be fired, at which point DOM manipulation will tend to be more expensive.